adiaholic/gsoc2020/README.md

 ## XEP-0156: Discovering Alternative XMPP Connection Methods

 The XEP mentions two lookup processes, out of which we use the HTTP Web-host Metadata lookup.
-Conceptually, the host-meta lookup process used for the WebSocket binding is analogous to the DNS SRV lookup process used for the TCP binding.
+Conceptually, the host-meta lookup process used for the Websocket binding is analogous to the DNS SRV lookup process used for the TCP binding.

 ### The process can be divided into two steps: